ParedesGab/PP2-memory-game/README.md

 **Welcome to the Galaxy-Themed Memory Game!**

 Immerse yourself in a cosmic adventure where your mission is to match 8 pairs of galaxy-inspired cards featuring celestial bodies and space explorers.
 Flip cards to reveal exciting images like aliens, astronauts, Earth, the Sun, and more!
-Challenge your memory as you journey through the stars.
+This untimed, stress-free game lets you play at your own pace, ensuring everyone emerges a winner.
+Challenge your memory through you journey through the stars.

 + The site can be accessed via this [link](https://paredesgab.github.io/PP2-memory-game/)